bpker/github-learning/readme.txt

 fix a bug
 fix another bug

-fix third bug in the issue
+fix third bug in the fantacy issue

 test1
 test2